 story to tell… a story retold and reinvented each time a graduate makes a mark on

-Since 1969, we have graduated more than 3,700 physicians.
+Since 1969, we have graduated nearly 4,000 physicians.
 Our original charter by the 61st Texas Legislature was to place more physicians

 in West Texas, an area of the state where many counties had none.
 At that time, there

 was only one physician for every 1,300 residents or more across the region.
 Today,